 My trip continued to Kustavi along fields and bridges.
 Fortunately, the full moon lightened up the night so it was not too dark to cycle.
 The road felt a bit dangerous to cycle during the night as there were quite a few cars passing by with very high speed.
 Once I arrived nearby the Hepponiemi ferry at 12 pm I decided to pitch my Marmot Force UL 2P tent (which Marmot provided me for my trips this year) nearby the street as the first ferry was about to leave at around 8 am.

-When I arrived in Hepponimi harbour there were already quite a few cars queuing to get onto the ferry to Iniö.
+When I arrived in Hepponimi harbor there were already quite a few cars queuing to get onto the ferry to Iniö.
 There were only 2 others with their bicycles.
 Once I went on board I discovered that there was also a cafe.
-Unfortunately, it was closed during the whole trip.
-Transportation however was free of charge.
+Unfortunately, it was closed for the whole trip.
+Transportation, however, was free of charge.

-Looking backwards from the ferry.
-Hepponimi - the place where the ferry left.
+Looking backward from the ferry.
+Hepponimi – the place where the ferry left.

 On the way from Hepponimi to Kannvik.
 It felt a bit cold and windy but I always like to be on the sea and really enjoyed it.

-At Kannvik harbour were only a few cars queuing for the ferry.
+At Kannvik harbor were only a few cars queuing for the ferry.